 3.6 Energy sources

-Gränges sources electricity and liquefied petroleum gas (LPG), which is used in its remelting and casting as well as scalping to packing processes.
-In addition, Gränges sources diesel for internal transportation and district heating for heating of buildings.
+Gränges sources electricity and natural gas, which is used in its remelting and casting as well as scalping to packing processes.
+In addition, Gränges sources diesel, which is used in the "common processes", e.g. for internal transport.